In struggling economies and highly competitive fields, finding a new job can be a real challenge.

 Unfortunately, you’ll probably never land the job you want if you don’t know how to conduct yourself in an interview.

-Having the best resume and the best qualifications isn’t enough.
+Having the best resume and the best qualifications is not enough.
 You’ll have to ace the interview to get hired.

 - Bring copies of your resume.